Returning to Singapore School – More Than SPERS

 We focused on bridging the gaps between what they learned in their overseas school and the Singapore curriculum so as not to over-burden them with studying two full curricula.

-Wishing all TCKs returning to Singapore a smooth re-entry to school and lots of new friends!
+I wish all TCKs returning to Singapore an equally smooth re-entry to school with lots of new friends!

 * A Third Culture Kid (TCK) is someone who has spent a significant part of their childhood living outside their passport country.